Thermal Camera SDK 11.3.0

 1. Working directory of the application.

-2. User settings directory
+2. User data directory

 • <User AppData>\Roaming\Imager\ on Windows